 Marine life – from the sea to the plate

 Seafood can also be found on the plate of the Bali Tower Bistro.
-I ordered my satisfying Mie Goreng, but the Ukrainian chef (some excited British tourists praised him as Croatian by mistake) offers from western pizzas and burgers to local specialties such as Beef Rendang (West Sumatran coconut and cinnamon beef curry) and Bersih’s Betutu (chicken slow braised in hot Balinese spice).
+I ordered my satisfying Mie Goreng, but the Ukrainian chef (some excited British tourists praised him as Croatian by mistake) offers from western pizzas and burgers to local specialties such as Beef Rendang (West Sumatran coconut and cinnamon beef curry) and Bersih’s Betutu (slow-braised chicken in hot Balinese spice).

 Next to the beach, there is another restaurant (Pantai), and this is where I had my breakfast.
 In the proximity of mangroves, with lovely beach views, eating on the floating deck was an Instagram-worthy moment.
 Freshly baked pastries, natural granola with Greek-style yogurt, tropical fruit platter, eggs in the Western way, or rice porridge in Indonesian… Looking at the choices without mouthwatering was hard.
 Also, I thought, if I started the breakfast with a vitamin booster shot, is it really a sin to finish it with pineapple pancake with palm sugar syrup on top?
 Call me a sweet tooth, but I compensated with kayaking!